A City Under Siege

 A City Under Siege: Tales of the Iran–Iraq War (2000) (ISBN 978-1568592558) is a collection of nine stories from the Iran–Iraq War by Habib Ahmadzadeh, an Iranian author.
 The book won awards in Iran and was called one of the top twenty books about the Iran–Iraq War.
-The book was originally published in 2000 by Sureye Mehr Publication in Persian.
-Paul Sprachman, professor of Rutgers University translated the book from Persian into English and Mazda Publishers published it in 2010.
+The book was initially published in 2000 by Sureye Mehr Publication in Persian.
+Paul Sprachman, a professor at Rutgers University, translated the book from Persian into English and Mazda Publishers published it in 2010.

 Contents

 A City under Siege consists of these novelettes: